 During the 1980s in Pakistan, the blasphemy laws were amended and included a punishment up-to three years who would make any derogatory remarks against Islam.
 Another clause was added a couple of years later, which designated life imprisonment for intentional disrespect of the Islamic Holy Book, the Koran.
 A few years later in 1986, an additional clause was included to punish anyone who insults the Prophet Muhammad with the death penalty or life imprisonment.

-Who is affected by the Blasphemy Laws?
+Who is affected by the Blasphemy Laws in Pakistan?

 The Human Rights Commission has been recording blasphemy cases in Pakistan for a long time.
 Their report says that around 40% of people booked under the blasphemy laws belong to the highly discriminated and targeted, Ahmadiyya community.